krishauser/GEMstack/docs/install-carla/installation.md

 # CARLA Installation
-This project aims to use [CARLA](https://carla.org//) for simulation testing, here's the way to set-up and test CARLA on your local environment.
+This project aims to use [CARLA](https://carla.org//) __version 0.9.15__ for simulation testing, here's the way to set-up and test CARLA on your local environment.
 Requirements:
 - __OS__ : Linux - Ubuntu 20.04
 - __Hardware__ : GPU with 8 GB VGA Mem